Interstate 95 in Pennsylvania: Cottman/Princeton interchange to Levick Street

-Phase Three will begin in 2021 and end around 2023 and will include the construction of a new ramp from PA 73 (Cottman Avenue) onto I-95 southbound, an associated retaining wall, and the relocation of Wissinoming Street between Princeton Avenue and Wellington Street.
+Phase Three began in 2021 and will end in 2023, and will include the construction of a new ramp from PA 73 (Cottman Avenue) onto I-95 southbound, an associated retaining wall, and the relocation of Wissinoming Street between Princeton Avenue and Wellington Street.
 The cost is unknown.

 Levick Street to Bridge Street interchange

 This project, split into four phases, involves reconstructing I-95 and its bridges to provide four lanes each way from the Levick Street overpass to the Bridge Street interchange, along with the extension of Delaware Avenue from Buckius Street to Tacony Street.